joeylockie/lockiemedia/AI_PROJECT_LOG.md

 * **Admin Panel (as part of the current major task):**
     * Initial setup and core features, including enhanced logging and testing capabilities (see Section 4 for details).

-## 4. Work Completed (Specific to Current Major Task - "Admin Panel - Initial Setup & Core Features" and Todo App Debugging):
+## 4. Work Completed (Specific to Current Major Task - "Admin Panel - Initial Setup & Core Features" and Service Debugging):

 * **Date: 2025-06-02**
     * Created `admin.html` with a basic layout, sections, and an admin login modal.